ehsan11100/AdGuard/Hosts-Blocklists.md

 Address: 1.2.3.4
 ```

 Next, the `CNAME` rewrite.
-After that, all other records's values are summed as
+After that, all other records' values are summed as
 one response, so this:

 ```none